SoyeongKimm/100DaysOfCodeChallenge/README.md

    - Lecture 309 / Work on MVC pattern
    - Lecture 310-311 / Study the difference between Struct and Class

-- **Do** (🟢 Done, 🟠 In progress, 🔴 Not done)
+- **Do**
-   - :green_circle: Lecture 308 / Rewatch and review code of computed properties
+   - 🟢 Lecture 308 / Rewatch and review code of computed properties
-   - :green_circle: Lecture 309 / Rewatch and write code and comments of MVC pattern
+   - 🟢 Lecture 309 / Rewatch and write code and comments of MVC pattern
-   - :green_circle: Lecture 310-311 / Rewatch and write code to see the differences between the value type(structs) and referene type(classes)
+   - 🟢 Lecture 310-311 / Rewatch and write code to see the differences between the value type(structs) and referene type(classes)

    - reference
       - [Emoji Cheat Sheet](https://www.webfx.com/tools/emoji-cheat-sheet/) (emojis for GitHub README markdown)